 Set aside days for certain tasks

 It’s hard work thinking about the how & when of practice, especially when your students are as young as mine.
 But, it’s worth it to have a plan so progress actually happens.
-This lifelong skill will help them avoid the dreaded New Year’s resolution fail that so many of us go through.
+This lifelong skill will help them avoid the dreaded New Year’s resolution failure that so many of us go through.

-Settling into YOUR routine
+Settling Into YOUR routine

-[NOTE: This is a rewrite of an article from January 19, 2018.
-It has all the great ideas from before, plus more!]
+NOTE: This is a rewrite of an article from January 19, 2018.
+It has all the great ideas from before, plus more!